I Can See Your Voice Malaysia (Chinese language): Broadcast history

 The Mandarin-language counterpart of I Can See Your Voice Malaysia debuted on 20 August 2017.

 One month after concluding its first season, 8TV renewed the series for a second season, which premiered on 19 August 2018, accompanying the first season of its Malay-language counterpart on NTV7 that began airing on 4 August 2018.
 Other episodes also include an encore concert held on Christmas day, and a duo of Nick and Stella Chung playing in a Chinese New Year special that concluded on 5 February 2019.

 Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist(s) to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, four members have been assigned as panelists, with their original lineup consisting of Rickman Chia and Orange Tan.
-Later members also include Hoon Mei Sim and Gary Yap (from 2nd season).
+The series employs a panel of celebrity "detectives" who assist the guest artists in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the first season.
+Overall, four celebrities have served as panelists, with their original lineup consisting of Rickman Chia and Orange Tan.
+Later members who joined the group's duties also include Hoon Mei Sim and Gary Yap — from the 2nd season.